tommeier/git-release/README.md

  - [ ] Make test helpers for generating the content (changing the style now will break a lot of tests)
  - [ ] [potentially] Make CHANGELOG tagging dynamic (search for initial square brackets), with features + bugs on top of listing
  - [ ] [potentially] Make CHANGELOG generation read in optional template, with wildcards to apply logic to view
+ - [*] Update releaseable to remove the division of release and version prefix, make just one prefix (simpler)
  - [x] Write success cases for releaseable-deployed script
  - [*] Split up functions and specs into more logical divisions (changelog, git) rather than one large support file
  - [*] Remove *.sh filenames and rely on shebangs on each executable file.
 Support files keep for editors to use.